userhermit/timeline/README.md

 https://www.reuters.com/world/us/trump-supporters-who-stormed-us-capitol-begin-leave-prison-following-sweeping-2025-01-21/

 **January 24, 2025:**
 Trump fires 17 Inspectors General.
-"More than a dozen federal agencies no longer have an independent watch dog ensuring that tax payer dollars are not being misused or mismanaged." https://www.epi.org/policywatch/trump-fires-17-inspectors-general/
+The Economic Policy Institute states, "More than a dozen federal agencies no longer have an independent watch dog ensuring that tax payer dollars are not being misused or mismanaged." https://www.epi.org/policywatch/trump-fires-17-inspectors-general/

 **January 25, 2025:**